andreroche/GMIT-Data-Analytics/README.md

 # GMIT-Data Analytics
-Repository for Course Exercises and Projects only.
+Repository for Course Exercises only.
 For general testing, learning, major blunders and other scripts please see repository https://github.com/andreroche/Test-Scripts

 # exercise2.py